menu

 State St / Randolph St is a densely urban neighborhood (based on population density) located in Huntington Park, California.

 State St / Randolph St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the State St / Randolph St neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+Many of the residences in the State St / Randolph St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics